ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/promise/Promise.md

 // .catch(f) is the same as promise.then(null, f)
 promise.catch(alert); // shows "Error: Whoops!" after 1 second
 ```
-- `finally()` always run when its previous promise settled whether that promise was resolved or rejected and is mainly used for cleanup function such as stop loading indicators and closing network connections.
+- `finally()` always runs when its previous promise settled whether that promise was resolved or rejected and is mainly used for cleanup function such as stop loading indicators and closing network connections.
 ```Javascript title='finally() example'
 new Promise((resolve, reject) => {
   /* do something that takes time, and then call resolve or maybe reject */